mhcrnl/jupyter-stock-analysis/README.md

-# Jupyter Stock Analysis Script
+# Jupyter Notebook Stock Analysis Script

 This is a jupyter notebook for indepth stock analysis.